 - Wart Removal: Apply a drop to wart 3-4 times per day until gone.

-- Natural Sedative: Diffuse into the air and apply to temples and back of neck for a soothing effect.
+- Natural Sedative: Diffuse into the air and apply to temples and back of the neck for a soothing effect.

 - Eczema: Mix with shea butter and coconut oil to create a thick and healing cream, apply as needed to affected skin.

 - Pain Relief: Combine with a carrier oil and rub on the sore area.

 - Endometriosis: Rub along with Clary Sage over the abdomen to help alleviate the pain associated with this condition.
 For many women, this is one of their favorite frankincense essential oil uses as it can really help make that time of the month easier to manage.